by Joelle Dratch (with an assist from Professor Miller)

 who rouses with a blistering roar

-to sow salt rheum in red furrows of rosacea.
+to sow salt rheum in red

 Well Doctor, I diagnose you with denial.